forestagostinelli/DeepCubeA_Exercises/README.md

 goal state (the configuration of the solution).
 This also corresponds to the minimum number of moves required to solve the state.

-Luckily, there is an oracle that can tell us the cost-to-go for any state.
+For this exercise, there is an oracle that can tell us the cost-to-go for any state.
 All we have to do is design a DNN architecture that can map any 8-puzzle state to its estimated cost-to-go.

 To complete this exercise, you will have to implement: